 As the commissioner for local primary care, we are able to work more closely with our 21 member practices on planning the services provided to local people.
 We are working with them and their GP federation – Salus Medical Services Ltd – to better analyse the population, to identify trends and particular areas of need, allowing us to target resources where they can have the greatest impact.

-The Committee will meet on the following dates in 2019 at Aldershot Centre for Health , level 4 , room PCT 07, from 9.30am until 11am:
+The Committee will meet on Wednesday 15 January 2020 at Aldershot Centre for Health , level 4 , room PCT 07, from 10.30 am until 12 Noon and on the following dates from February 2020 between 9.30am until 11am:

 Members of the public are welcome to attend.
 Please advise the Governance Team in advance to ensure you are welcomed and ask any questions you may have in advance of the meeting.